guitarino/guitarino.github.io/content/IsThisReal.md

 "Yes, they're my friends.
 And no... they're not online.
 I... um... created them.
 They're kind of... virtual"

 "What?
 How do you mean?
-How did you make them?
-What does that mean?"
+How did you make them?"

 "See, around 5 months ago, around the time of... you know" sighed Jim